Create pro-quality videos with these six easy hacks

 Keep it short and sweet.
 Under two minutes – or one, if you can do it – is ideal for capturing attention on social media.
 Any longer and viewers will start to tune out.

-For a one-minute video, Jesse Peters, a realtor with RE/MAX Executives Realty in Winnipeg, Manitoba, suggests filming the “most awesome” features of a house, than slicing the video down into shorter quick hits about each one.
+For a one-minute video, Jesse Peters, an Associate with RE/MAX Executives Realty in Winnipeg, Manitoba, suggests filming the “most awesome” features of a house, then slicing the video down into shorter quick hits about each one.

 Think beyond the walk-through.
 Video tours are great, but don’t stop there.
 Create sellers’ tips, community profiles and local business highlight videos.
 Whatever the approach, Peters says that agents should be consistent and create a video for each home and not just high-end homes.